rweldzius/PSC7475_S2025/README.md

 You (the student) and I (the instructor) should care the most about what you learn, not what numerical/letter summary of that learning you get at the end of the semester.
 So I would love to not have grades at all, but unfortunately we humans are very good at procrastinating on our good intentions when there is no incentive not to.
 Thus, we have grades to help solve this commitment problem and to encourage you to put effort into learning the course material.

-Here are how each portion of course contributes to the overall grade:
+Here is how each portion of the course contributes to the overall grade:

 | Category | Percent of final grade |
 |:-----|:-----:|